FAQs

 What should I do if I have to cancel the appointment?

-There is a 24-hour cancellation policy and a no-show fee.
+There is a 24-hour cancellation policy and a full no-show fee for services, with extreme weather exceptions and unforeseen emergencies.
 Please contact us if you cannot make your appointment.